ogcio/ogcio-ds/README.md

 ## Contributing

-Contributors to OGCIO repositories are expected to follow the [Contributor Guide](https://ogcio.github.io/ogcio-ds-website/help/how-to-contribute/).
+Contributors to Gov IE repositories are expected to follow the [Contributor Guide](https://ogcio.github.io/ogcio-ds-website/help/how-to-contribute/).